darekkay/dashboard/docs/widgets/youtube-stats.md

 # YouTube Stats

-Display various Youtube channel stats:
+Various YouTube user and channel statistics:

 - Number of views
 - Number of subscribers